aplstroedel/hetznerize/README.md

 ### Instructions:
 - git clone https://github.com/aplstroedel/hetznerize.git
 - cd hetznerize
-- mv .example.env .env    > Make sure to modify the variables for having the correct values
+- mv .example.env .env \# Make sure to modify the variables for having the correct values
 - sudo mv cli.sh /usr/local/bin/hetz-cli
 - sudo mv prompt.sh /usr/local/bin/hetz-prompt
 - npm install
-- node index.js    **Comment:** As downloaded, this will run on port 7000
+- node index.js \# As downloaded, this will run on port 7000

 ### Usage:
 1. Interactive prompt:
-- hetz-prompt     **Comment:** This is an interactive prompt that asks what crud action you want to perform like in the examples below
+- hetz-prompt \# This is an interactive prompt that asks what crud action you want to perform like in the examples below

 2. CLI / One-liners:
 - hetz-cli create NAME